cerner/terra-ui/src/terra-dev-site/guide/Internationalization/AddingTranslationsForALocaleNotSupportedByTerraUI.d.guide.md

 # Adding Translations For A Locale Not Supported By Terra UI

-Terra UI provides translations for [the following locales](https://github.com/cerner/terra-toolkit/blob/master/scripts/aggregate-translations/i18nSupportedLocales.js) for any strings we use in our components.
+Terra UI provides translations for [the following locales](https://github.com/cerner/terra-toolkit/blob/master/scripts/aggregate-translations/i18nSupportedLocales.js) for any string used in our components.
 In some cases, you may need to support locales outside of the ones we provide by default.

 As an example, let's say you need to support Polish (pl) in your app.